 However, have realistic expectations.
 Most babies start signing back in the eight- to 12-month range, so if you do start early, you’ll need to be patient.

-Parents who started when their little one was four- or five-months-old were diligent about signing regularly for a month or two, but gave up because they thought it wasn’t working.
-Unfortunately, they gave up too soon—the majority of babies don’t start signing that early on.
+Parents who started when their babies were younger were diligent about signing, but gave up because they thought it wasn’t working.
+Unfortunately, they gave up too soon—most babies don’t start signing that early on.

-It’s okay to wait until your baby is older to start so you won’t have to wait so long for results.
+It’s okay to wait until your baby is older to start so you won’t have to wait so long to see results.
 Baby sign language always works—if you stick with it!

 Most babies make their first attempt at a spoken word (think “mama,” “dada” and “baba”) around the 12-month mark.
-Babies who sign have a handful or more of signs before their first birthday and build their sign language vocabulary rapidly.
+But babies who sign know a handful of signs before their first birthday and build their sign language vocabulary rapidly.

 It’s not uncommon for signing babies to communicate with dozens of signs while their speech is still developing.
 Signing babies can communicate about a wide range of their needs and interests months before they can talk about them.